 .
 Children in conflict with the law

-Children in conflict with the law are amongamongst the most vulnerable in society, particularly those who end up in custody, either being held by police, in prison, or in secure care.
+Children in conflict with the law are amongst the most vulnerable in society, particularly those who end up in custody, either being held by police, in prison, or in secure care.
 Of children in prison, one in three are estimated to have mental health problems, and the often lonely experience of incarceration can exacerbate this: “I felt disaffected and separate from the world that the rest of you live in.”

 Interactions with the police